 (i) to each Generating Unit which could be part of a Synchronous Power Generating Module, or

 (ii) to each Power Park Module where the Power Station comprises Power Park Modules.

+Generators who own and operate Embedded Large Power Stations which either concluded Purchase Contracts for their Main Plant and Apparatus on or after DDMMYY, or where the Generator had concluded Purchase Contracts relating to a Substantial Modification on or after DDMMYY, shall be required to submit BM Unit Data and not Generating Unit Data as provided for in BC2.2(a) or BC2.2(b).

 ………………………………..